Hisham0-95/WE-Case-Study/README.md

 # WE Case Study
+I recently undertook a challenging case study for the **Strategic Research Specialist** role at WE, a project secured through my professional network.
+Recognizing that the role typically requires prior experience and a graduate-level background, I viewed this as a critical opportunity for **self-assessment and accelerated professional growth**.
+Successfully completing this complex assignment demonstrates my drive, problem-solving ability, and readiness to engage with strategic industry challenges.

 <img width="1919" height="1023" alt="Screenshot 2025-11-09 184950" src="https://github.com/user-attachments/assets/1c7deaa6-51ba-4752-a5d0-db2b703270c9" />

 <img width="1919" height="991" alt="Screenshot 2025-11-09 185028" src="https://github.com/user-attachments/assets/ebd245d3-db73-450c-8a47-b8683a1a4467" />